levanroinishvili/le-ngx-logger/projects/le-ngx-logger/README.md

 In Angular projects, automatically send logs to the specificized Back-End endpoint.
-Logger can be configured to log any combination of HTTP Errors, JavaScript Errors, as well calls to selected commands (such as `console.error()`).
+Logger can be configured to log any combination of HTTP Errors, JavaScript Errors, as well as calls to selected commands (such as `console.error()`).

-These can be separately enabled for development and production environments.
+Each of these options can be separately enabled for development and production environments.
-Debug mode can also be enabled for the either environment.
+Similarly, Debug mode can be enabled separately for each environment.
 (see [Format of the Configuration Object](#format-of-the-configuration-object) for details).

 ## Contents